PeterHumphreys/infinitum-fitness/README.md

 ![image](https://user-images.githubusercontent.com/83676679/200720337-64044fd7-ed1f-4dcf-afff-32f81d6f57ef.png)
 When a user signs in, they are assigned a session by the server.
 This allows mutltiple accounts to be logged in to the app simulataneously.
-Ideally, these sessions will eventually be stored in the databse.
+Ideally, these sessions will eventually be stored in the database.

 <br/>